nivi333/ayphen-textile/z-epics/Textile-Application1.md

 - [ ] **Form Type**: Drawer (5-20 fields) with Active toggle in header
 - [ ] **Auto-Generated Code**: BILL001, BILL002, etc. (backend generated)
 - [ ] **Can be created from**: Purchase Order (auto-fill) or standalone
+- [ ] **Product Requirement**: If PO reference is provided, items auto-fill from PO.
+If no PO, Product field is MANDATORY for each line item (for inventory tracking)

 **Form Fields - Bill**:
 - [ ] **Bill Code**: Auto-generated (e.g., BILL001) - Display only